Blacksujit/100X-Engineers-GenAI-Hackathon-Submission/README.md

 ## Project Overview:

-Our hackathon project is a Flask-based web application that enables users to generate animated infographic videos based on input text.
-This MVP leverages the Pexels API for video content and incorporates advanced natural language processing (NLP) techniques, including LangChain and Stable Diffusion, to analyze and transform the input text into a suitable format for video generation.
-The application utilizes a combination of NLP libraries, such as TextBlob, SpaCy, and NLTK, to perform sentiment analysis, semantic segmentation, and text preprocessing.
-Additionally, it integrates with the Pexels API to search for videos that match the processed text and returns a selection of video URLs.
+Dataviz AI is an AI powered web application that enables users to generate animated infographic videos based on input  Data , text,files.
+This MVP leverages the Pexels API for video content and incorporates advanced natural language processing (NLP) techniques, including LangChain and stable diffusion techniques, to analyze and create visual impact

 ## Key Features